stoutput/PHP-Crypt/README.md

 * PHP >= 5.6
 * If on PHP < 7.2, [install libsodium and the sodium PHP extension](https://paragonie.com/book/pecl-libsodium/read/00-intro.md) to enable full support for the Sodium library.
+* If on PHP >= 7.2, [install the Mcrypt PHP extension through PECL](https://pecl.php.net/package/mcrypt) to enable support for Mcrypt.
+Note: production usage of Mcrypt is *highly* discouraged, and should only be used for backwards compatability.
 * Composer

 ## Installation